Training Programme Director – Dr Tim Morgan

 Palliative Medicine offers the opportunity to work closely with patients who have life limiting illnesses and their families in a variety of settings.
 There is often the opportunity to follow patients across different care settings and develop close relationships / continuity of care.
 It spans all medical specialties and requires a high degree of clinical acumen.
 The job is rewarding in that physical, psychological, social and spiritual elements of the patients’ needs are addressed.

-As a trainee what can I expect from my training programme?
+As a doctor in training what can I expect from my training programme?

-In HEENE, a trainee can expect to rotate through a combination of the the following placements, always linked to a base hospice (post)
+In NHS England North East, a trainee can expect to rotate through some combination of the following placements, always linked to a base post.

 North Tees and Hartlepool Community Palliative Care